 Small lawn mower engines are ideal if you are looking to build your own DIY go kart.
 A 5hp engine will be a great start, but the size of the engine will come down to personal preference.
 Salvaging an old engine would be ideal, a new 7hp engine will set you back roughly $150.

-Pedal-powered karts are easy to “power up”, either use pedals from an old bicycle or roughly $20 will get you a new set of pedals.
+Pedal-powered karts are easy to “power up”, you can either use pedals from an old bicycle, maybe one you already have or a second-hand model.
+Otherwise you’ll be looking to spend roughly $20 for a new set of pedals.

-Good wheels are a must on any go kart, a set of 4 new wheels will set you back about $80, it could be more depending on the size of the wheels.
+Good wheels are a must if you’re looking to create a quality vehicle.
+A set of 4 new wheels will set you back about $80, it could be more depending on their size and quality.

 Seat and Safety Belt

 Salvaging is once again the way to go when looking for a seat for your new go kart.
 Old tractor or ride on lawn mower seats work great for DIY seats.
 If you want to buy a new seat expect to spend roughly $50 on a new seat and a seatbelt.